chaptr-africa/web-development-public/React/Week-2/Lesson1.md

 - We have called the RouterProvider from react-router-dom and passed the routes we defined above as a prop to the RouterProvider component.
 - From the above code, we have initialized the home page to be the <code>App</code> component, so your application should appear the same as it was initially as <code>App</code> as the home page.
 - On the other defined path, assuming you already have a component called the <code>AboutComponent</code> , it will be rendered on the <code>/about</code> path.
-- Assuming you application is running on port <code>http://localhost:5173</code>, when you direct the url to <code>http://localhost:5173/about</code>, you should be able to see whatever is being rendered by the about component.
+- Assuming your application is running on port <code>http://localhost:5173</code>, when you direct the url to <code>http://localhost:5173/about</code>, you should be able to see whatever is being rendered by the about component.
 - And that's it, we already have configured routing in our application and defined the two paths that will be in our application. i.e <code>/</code> and <code>/about</code>
+- **Note**:Make sure you have a <code>AboutComponent</code> in your code to be able to see the about page.

 <h3>Linking Using the {Link} component from react-router-dom</h3>